Computer model reveals free NFL picks, best bets for Week 9

-2025 Week 9 NFL best bets, free picks, betting odds: Model backing Chargers, Lions on Sunday, November 2
+2025 Week 9 NFL best bets, free picks, betting odds: Model backing Lions, Chargers on Sunday, November 2

 SportsLine's model reveals its Week 9 NFL picks and best bets for Sunday, Nov.
 2